 Cimiez is a neighbourhood packed with history.
 An old Roman outpost, Cimiez was favourite vacation destination of Queen Victoria.
 For centuries, many historic aristocrats and noblemen travelled to this area to enjoy peace, quiet, and paradise on the south coast of France.
 This is our top recommendation for where to stay in Nice for families.

 Nice is the fifth largest city in France and is home to more than 338,000 people.
-It is divided into a variety of distinct neighbourhoods that cater to all sorts of interests, styles and budgets.
+It is divided into a variety of distinct neighborhoods that cater to all sorts of interests, styles and budgets.

-Sandwiching Old Town are the neighbourhoods of Jean-Médecin and Le Port, two of the coolest areas in the city.
+Sandwiching Old Town are the neighborhoods of Jean-Médecin and Le Port, two of the coolest areas in the city.
 Here you’ll find great bars, trendy clubs, fabulous shopping, and incredible views.
+Night owls and culture vultures will love calling either of these two areas of the city home.

-5 Best Neighborhoods to Stay in Nice
+Nice’s Five Best Neighborhoods to Stay in

-Now, let’s take a look in more detail at the five best neighbourhoods to stay in Nice.
+Now, let’s take a look in more detail at the five best areas to stay in Nice.
 Each is a little different to the last, so be sure to check out which is right for you!

 #1 Old Town (“Vieux Nice”) – Where to Stay in Nice for the First Time